bcalvert/StopDiLepCode/RootFiles/PlotReadMe.txt

 Description: All three flavors of lepton events, inclusive other than being/requiring , at least 2 jet(s), at least 1 b jet(s)

 Channel Number: 55
-Description: All three flavors of lepton events, inclusive other than being/requiring , diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s), at least 1 b jet(s), at least 40 GeV of MET
+Description: All three flavors of lepton events, inclusive other than being/requiring , diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s), at least 1 b jet(s), at least 40 GeV of MET, note blinded channel

 Channel Number: 56
 Description: All three flavors of lepton events, inclusive other than being/requiring